CorinneBosch/mk_bnb/README.md

 ## Airbnb Clone
-Our first group project at Makers Academy, we learning and implemented the following techniques
+Our first group project at Makers Academy, learning and implementing the following techniques

 - Introduction to Active Record
 - Agile Methology for user stories & domain modeling